Caloris Planitia: Appearance

 Caloris was discovered on images taken by the Mariner 10 probe in 1974.
 Its name was suggested by Brian O'Leary, astronaut and member of the Mariner 10 imagery team.
 It was situated on the terminator—the line dividing the daytime and nighttime hemispheres—at the time the probe passed by, and so half of the crater could not be imaged.
 Later, on January 15, 2008, one of the first photos of the planet taken by the MESSENGER probe revealed the crater in its entirety.

 The basin was initially estimated to be about 810 mi in diameter, though this was increased to 960 mi based on subsequent images taken by MESSENGER.
 It is ringed by mountains up to 2 km high.
 Inside the crater walls, the floor of the crater is filled by lava plains, similar to the maria of the Moon.
-These plains are superposed by explosive vents associated with pyroclastic material.
+These plains are superposed by explosive vents associated with pyroclastic material (Abeeso Facula, Agwo Facula).
 Outside the walls, material ejected in the impact which created the basin extends for 1,000 km, and concentric rings surround the crater.